 I see shift +1.430 KHz at the 4.737712 mode, when reduce power from -30 dBm to -60 dBm.
 Doesn't seem to move further after that.
 Signal is very weak, unfortunately we don't have quantum amp on this cavity, it would help a lot.

-#4 Updated by Daniil Frolov 11 months ago
+#4 Updated by Daniil Frolov about 1 year ago

 Made several scans to find qubit in range from 4.9 to 5.8 GHz.